wax-office-of-inspector-general/waxguilds/reports/guild.taco/latest.md

 combzm.taco

 **Update**
-- New Quests were created for the Combz Season on May 26th
+- New Quests were created for the Combz Season during the last 30 days
 - Brigade is still one of the top played games within the chain, with around 2.8k transactions every day and 10k+ NFT holders
 - More than 2000 WAX/day are distributed through Brigade